Eastward Ho! Country Club

 Fifteenth hole, 150 yards; Fowler called the finally one shotter ‘perhaps the best hole on the course.’
 Though short, it rejects greedy tactics.
 Anything left is a sucker hole location, given that the hazard line is a mere three feet from the back edge of the green.
 The better golfer will punch a little draw, knowing his ball will take the right to left green slope and feed close to the left hole locations.

 Seventeenth hole, 520 yards; The trio of three shot holes at Eastward Ho! have a cumulative total of six bunkers amongst them.
 They don’t need any more as they fall over some of the lumpiest terrain on the property.
-With the sole exception of Pennard in Wales, the author has never seen a set of three shotters that come even close to capturing more ground movement.
+With the sole exception of Pennard in Wales and maybe Cape Breton Highlands, the author has never seen a set of three shotters that come even close to capturing more ground movement.
 Fowler thought some would consider this the equal of the fifth and the small bumps and swales near the green make for one of the course’s most interesting approach shots.

 Eighteenth hole, 460 yards; At some point during the back nine, the first time player may question if the course is really as good as he perceives it to be.
 After all, little is heard of this gem outside of New England, so surely something is lacking?
 And yet, all the golfer sees is hole after good hole, so perhaps the course will end with a whimper like Elie, and thus leave the golfer with the nagging feeling that the course is more a holiday course than something more enduring.
 Just as Lundin Links concludes with a superb long two shotter, so does Eastward Ho!
 In fact, the scale of the hole makes the golfer feel puny.
 If he can summon the courage to hit his tee ball over a grove of trees that protrude in from the cliff line, he may be able to catch a sharp down slope at the 240 mark from the tee and gain an additional 50 yards in run.
 For most of us though, the tee ball will stay up top and the golfer is left with a 200 yard plus approach over a valley to a green located beneath the clubhouse windows.
 The green’s highest point is in its front third with the remaining portion gently sloping away from the golfer, making most up and downs difficult.
 Though Fowler considered this the best two shotter on the course, many think the sixth, eighth, ninth and fourteenth rest just as comfortably in the golfer’s mind.